FilippoMazzara/Progetto_IFO/README.md

 meaningful analyses and summaries of large
 cancer genetic studies.

-GeneApp is a tool made with the purpose of making life easier to genetics researchers, so I am hopeful that it will be particularly helpful in assisting in the genetic research effort.
+GeneApp is interactive.
+Results update immediately when inputs are changed.
+GeneApp is a tool made with the aim of making life easier to genetics researchers, so I am hopeful that it will be particularly helpful in assisting in the genetic research effort.